Thank you!

 Other Viable Alternatives to Consider

 Several other countries are emerging as competitive manufacturing alternatives.
-Thailand offers government-backed incentives for electronics and automotive production, while Indonesia is expanding its industrial base despite infrastructure limitations.
+Thailand offers incentives for electronics and automotive production, while Indonesia is expanding its industrial base despite infrastructure limitations.
 Malaysia has a well-established semiconductor and electronics sector with a stable business environment.
 Meanwhile, Turkey, positioned between Europe and Asia, provides a skilled workforce and easy access to EU markets, making it a strategic location for manufacturers looking to serve multiple regions.

 Actionable Strategies for SMBs